amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. [#] Proselint has not been endorsed by these individuals; we have merely taken their words and implemented them in code.

 One central design principle is to make Proselint as generally applicable "out-of-the-box" as possible.
-Our standard including a new rule is that it be accompanied by an appropriate citation.
-While we have no explicit criteria on what makes a citation appropriate, we have given greater weight to works published by well-established publishers and those that are widely cited as sources of style advice.
+Our standard including a new rule is that it be accompanied by an appropriate citation from a recognised expert.
+While we have no explicit criteria on what makes a citation appropriate, we have, in practice, given greater weight to works published by well-established publishers and those that are widely cited as sources of style advice.
+Though it has not arisen, our default in the case of conflicting advice would be to include neither pieces of advice.
 The choice of which rules to implement, is ultimately a question of prioritisation and preference.

 But[#]_, we aim to have excellent defaults without hampering adaptability to user's personal preferences.
 We have designed Proselint to be positively customised by making its rule-set extensible.
 It can be negatively customised by using the ``.proselintrc`` file that allows selectively turning off different rule modules.